ginkosoul/sls-shortlinker/README.md

 # Serverless - AWS Node.js Typescript

-This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).

-For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).
+This app allows you to create shortened links efficiently.
+The project utilizes DynamoDB as a database to store user and link information.
+Additionally, an AWS EventBridge scheduler is employed to send notifications to an SQS (Simple Queue Service).
+Users receive notifications through SES (Simple Email Service) upon task completion

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.

 > **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.
+Configure aws credentials [documentaion](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials)

 ### Using NPM